felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

 ## Type Annotations

 Type annotations of some kind are recommended but can be implemented in different ways.
+Some form of type annotation is always recommended so that code usage is less ambiguous.

-There are good strategies for annotating the types of your code:
+There are two good strategies for annotating the types of your code:

 ### [PEP-484] Style type annotations: